bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 <!-- type: tab-end -->

 ## Product tax properties

 After [creating a tax property](#create-tax-properties), you can attach it to a base product to create a product tax property.
 To do so, specify the product using its `product_id`.
 The `product_id` is the `id` from the [Get all products](/api-reference/store-management/catalog/products/getproducts) endpoint.

-Tax properties are not stored on or retrievable with the product object.
+You can add multiple tax properties to a single product.
+The following example shows tax properties attached to alcohol products.
+In this example, the tax rate of alcohol products varies by both alcohol percentage and net volume.

 <!-- theme: info -->
 > #### Tax properties aren't product properties